 Open year-round, Schlitterbahn Galveston Island offers swimmers more than 30 rides and attractions, including a wave pool, uphill water coasters, thrilling slides, water playgrounds and whitewater rapids.
-There are also hot tubs, family raft rides and the not-to-be-missed Screaming Serpents.
-The body slide twists and turns, using music, fog and special effect lighting to add to the experience.
+Just in time for Space City Month, the park will launch its newest ride, Infinity Racers, on Memorial Day Weekend.
+The ride has twin eight-story-tall, head-first racing slides – the first of their kind.

-Starting Memorial Day Weekend, Moody Gardens’ Palm Beach will welcome visitors to its white-sand beach and water park.
-Guests can enjoy the interactive 650-foot lazy river, wave pool and two, 18-foot tower slides or squeeze in a game of beach volleyball on the regulation courts.
-Pint size patrons will enjoy the Splashpad, which features interactive dump buckets, spray arches and fountains.
+Now open on weekends and opening daily starting June 1, Moody Gardens’ Palm Beach will welcome visitors to its white-sand beach and water park.
+Guests can enjoy the interactive 650-foot lazy river, wave pool and two 18-foot tower slides, or squeeze in a game of beach volleyball on the regulation courts.
+The youngest patrons will enjoy the Splashpad, which features interactive dump buckets, spray arches and fountains.

 Baytown’s three-acre Pirates Bay offers a slew of family-friendly attractions, less than an hour from Downtown Houston.
 The large and colorful park boasts a water playground with a large dumping bucket and a fabulous array of spray nozzles, tot slides and water guns, along with a winding lazy river and two large slide towers.

 Gateway Fountain at Discovery Green is a fanciful play area that's one of the park’s most popular summer features.
 When the mercury rises, hundreds of children flock to downtown’s favorite “cool spot.”
 Lively jets create a joyful water park atop a gently sloping granite surface, with 14-foot high arcing jets.